anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 - **Test traffic path across NFVI**

-  3 traffic path topologies can be considered:
+  3 traffic path topologies should be considered:

-  - **North/South traffic**, between VNFCs and outside NFVI

-    This can be provided by PVP test setup of ETSI GS NFV-TST009.
+  - **North/South traffic**, between VNFCs and outside NFVI This can be provided by PVP test setup of ETSI GS NFV-TST009.

-  - **East/West intra-node traffic**, between VNFCs within a node

-    This can be provided by a V2V (Virtual-to-Virtual) test setup and, in some cases, by PVVP test setup of ETSI GS NFV-TST009.
+  - **East/West intra-node traffic**, between VNFCs within a node This can be provided by a V2V (Virtual-to-Virtual) test setup and, in some cases, by PVVP test setup of ETSI GS NFV-TST009.

-  - **East/West inter-node traffic**, between VNFCs in different nodes

-    This can be provided by VPV test setup and, in some cases, by PVVP test setup between 2 nodes.
+  - **East/West inter-node traffic**, between VNFCs in different nodes This can be provided by VPV (Virtual-Physical-Virtual) test setup and, in some cases, by PVVP test setup between 2 nodes.

 - **Test traffic processing by NFVI**

-  The traffic crossing the NFVI can be applied processing with different complexity by NFVI, including especially  :
+  Different processing complexity applicable to the traffic crossing the NFVI should be considered, including especially (but not exhaustively):
+  - L2 processing (Ethernet switching), possibly including VLAN tagging/mapping and encapsulation (e.g., VXLAN)
+  - L3 processing (IP routing), possibly including L2 processing

-  - L4 statefull processing (e.g., FW, NAT, SFC)
+  - L4 statefull processing (e.g., FW, NAT, SFC), also including L3 processing
   - Encryption (e.g., IPSec ESP tunneling)

 - **Test traffic profile**

   Two different test traffic profiles should be considered according to the two VNF types that must be provided with network connectivity by the NFVI.